 Cons:

-- Can be vulnerable to customers changing addresses or expiring cards.
+- Can be vulnerable to customers changing their addresses or expiring cards (read about our failed charge flow for countering this).

 Pros: